MusicPlayerDaemon/MPD/doc/protocol.rst

 :command:`playlist`

-    Displays the current playlist.
+    Displays the queue.

     Do not use this, instead use :ref:`playlistinfo
     <command_playlistinfo>`.

 :command:`playlistfind {TAG} {NEEDLE}`
-    Finds songs in the current playlist with strict matching.
+    Finds songs in the queue with strict matching.

 :command:`playlistid {SONGID}`